 Foreclosure starts indicate future housing supply and pricing

 Investors, realtors, and homebuilders watch foreclosure starts closely.
 Foreclosure starts forecast future housing supply.
-Foreclosure timelines can vary widely by state.
-It depends on whether a foreclosure needs to be approved by a judge.

 Increases in foreclosure activity correlate with lower home prices because distressed properties tend to trade at a discount.
 Foreclosure sale prices are usually 26% lower than non-distressed property prices.

 Short sales tend to trade at smaller discounts—estimated at between 15% and 25%.
 The factors discussed above lower comparable sales prices.
 These lower appraisals and the value of neighboring properties.

 The federal government has taken numerous steps to reduce foreclosures.
 It started with loan modification programs and encouraged servicers to pursue other means of dealing with a delinquent borrower.